dkrieger/minimal-dotfiles/README.md

 routine, allowing e.g. utility servers to run a more minimal setup than a workstation.

+NOTE: Out of the box, only Ubuntu-based distributions support all bootstrapping features of these dotfiles.

 ## Programs / Utilities

 - bash